- Home

 - 6

 Once boiling, reduce the heat to low and maintain a gentle simmer.
 Cook uncovered for 30 minutes, stirring occasionally, until the pearl barley is tender and has absorbed much of the liquid.
 The barley should be soft but still have a pleasant, slightly chewy texture.
+During this time, the alcohol from the marsala will fully cook off and the tomato purée will be thoroughly diluted throughout the broth.

 - 7